 This community type occurs throughout the review area and primarily consists of paved roads for vehicle use.
-The 41 North 2nd Street parcels are in the middle of a large contiguous network of paved road paths.
+The 1 North Depot parcel is in the middle of a large contiguous network of paved road paths.

 This community provides no wildlife habitat, but it is typically bordered by remnant vegetation that may consist of exotic and/or invasive species.
 Common urban species are usually found in this habitat type.
 Wildlife use of the parcels is also limited by surrounding roadways, which discourage or, in the case of road kills, prevent access.